nphan91/AMAZON-sales-analysis-using-SQL/README.md

 5. Detecting and addressing issues such as high product return rates and delayed shipping.

 6. Providing actionable insights for strategic decision-making in sales and operations.
+## Outcomes and Insights:

+Enhanced understanding of sales performance by products, categories, and sellers.

+Improved inventory management through real-time stock adjustments and low-stock alerts.

+Streamlined shipping operations by analyzing delivery performance and identifying delays.

+Increased customer satisfaction by identifying and addressing pain points such as high return rates and shipping delays.

+Strengthened financial performance by focusing on profitable products and optimizing payment processes.

+Equipped the business with actionable insights for strategic decision-making in marketing, logistics, and product management.

+## Concluding Remarks:
+This analysis of Amazon's sales data offers a holistic view of its operations, uncovering strengths and opportunities for improvement.
+The findings empower decision-makers to optimize operations, enhance customer satisfaction, and drive growth in a competitive e-commerce landscape.
 ### SQL Query
 ## 1. Top Selling Products
 - Query the top 10 products by total sales value.